-‘Kamu mau minum kopi susu?’ one passer-by asked their companion as they plowed the streets of Surabaya.
+‘Kamu mau minum kopi susu?’ one passer-by asked their companion as they ploughed the streets of Surabaya.
 They knew each other well and felt comfortable enough using the more formal pronoun.
 Their place of origin is unknown, although the clumsy nature of their Bahasa suggested they were visitors.

-They alighted down a side street and heard the familiar sound, smelled the unique aroma of Javanese coffee.
+They alighted down a side street and, hearing the familiar sound, smelled the ensuing unique aroma of Javanese coffee.
 Dua kopi susu quickly ordered, they turned to observe their surroundings.
-The heavy lunchtime traffic continued unabated as a kettle boiled behind them.
+The heavy lunchtime traffic continued unabated as a kettle boiled behind the two companions.